WireCell/wirecell.github.io/manual.md

 <a id="jsonnet-command-line"></a>

-### Using Jsonnet
+### Using the `jsonnet` command line program

 Jsonnet&rsquo;s command line program `jsonnet` is fast and gives good error messages.
-It&rsquo;s often easiest to develop a Jsonnet configuration with periodic checking.
+It&rsquo;s often easiest to develop a Jsonnet configuration using it for periodic validating.
 Assuming the current working directory is the top of the WCT source then running the following:

     $ jsonnet -J cfg cfg/uboone/fourdee.jsonnet